-The Company's effective tax rate for continuing operations was 0% and (21.2%) for the three-month periods ended March 31, 2024 and 2023, respectively.
-The 2024 effective tax rate reflects the impact of recording a valuation allowance against the net deferred tax assets that did not occur during the same period in 2023.
+The Company's effective tax rate for continuing operations was 0.0% and 10.6% for the six-month periods ended June 30, 2024 and 2023, respectively.

+The difference between the effective tax rates and the statutory rate of 21.0% in the current and prior year reflect the impact of recording a valuation allowance against the deferred tax assets (net).
 See also Note 8, Income Taxes, of the accompanying Condensed Consolidated Financial Statements, for information concerning income taxes.

-Loss from Continuing Operations
+Income (loss) from Continuing Operations

-Loss from continuing operations of (\$366,000) for the three-month period ended March 31, 2024 decreased (improved) by approximately \$614,000 when compared to the loss from continuing operations of (\$980,000) for the same period in 2023 due to the reasons noted above.
+Income from continuing operations of \$568,000 for the three-month period ended June 30, 2024 improved by approximately \$3,848,000 when compared to the loss from continuing operations of (\$3,280,000) for the same period in 2023 due to the reasons noted above.